Finn Hudson: Musical performances

 Finn sings lead more frequently in the second half of the first season, as he is featured in over a dozen songs, including several with Rachel.
 However, in Glee's second season, he sings lead in fewer songs than in the first, though he again sings a significant proportion with Rachel, including the duets "Don't Go Breaking My Heart", "With You I'm Born Again", "Last Christmas", and the one ostensibly written by Finn at the end of the season, "Pretending".
 His first solo performance of the second season, in the episode "Grilled Cheesus", is R.E.M.'s "Losing My Religion".
 Monteith said he and series music producer Adam Anders "had a bit of a different idea" about how the song should be performed.
 While Anders "always brings the songs in very positive, very upbeat", he felt the song "was expressing a betrayal", and with Finn feeling both betrayal and anger, Monteith wanted his performance to reflect that.
 Anthony Benigno of the Daily News commented positively on the arrangement of Monteith's song, and graded the performance an "A", but Erica Futterman of Rolling Stone was critical of the arrangement, and said Monteith's performance was "more awkward than inspired."
-Finn's other solo is "I've Gotta Be Me" in the episode "Born This Way".
+Finn's other solo is Sammy Davis' "I've Gotta Be Me" in the episode "Born This Way".

 In the episode "Furt", when Finn's mother marries Kurt's father and the glee club provides music for the wedding, two of the songs are by Bruno Mars: "Marry You", which is sung by the entire club as a big processional production number, and "Just the Way You Are", which is sung by Finn to Kurt at the reception.
 Raymund Flandez of The Wall Street Journal characterized the "two Bruno Mars songs" as "brilliant in execution and touching in sentiment", and Futterman agreed: "the Bruno Mars songs gave the show two of its best performances this season".
 While Benigno and Stack also praised "Just the Way You Are", and both gave the song an "A", Jen Harper of BuddyTV thought Monteith's vocals as Finn "aren't the strongest" and AOL TV's Jean Bentley also wished Finn had not been the soloist.
 In "The Sue Sylvester Shuffle", Finn led his football teammates, some of whom were performing with the glee club under duress, in The Zombies' "She's Not There".
-VanDerWerff called it "one of the better numbers of the season", and Futterman felt that Monteith's vocals were a "perfect fit" for the song.
+St. James called it "one of the better numbers of the season", and Futterman felt that Monteith's vocals were a "perfect fit" for the song.
 Finn's sole duet with Quinn, Fleetwood Mac's "I Don't Want to Know" from the episode "Rumours", was given an "A−" by Entertainment Weekly's Sandra Gonzalez, and Futterman said it was "better than Quinn and Sam's 'Lucky'", which she had called "charming" when it was performed in "Duets".